ptz0n/ctc-controller/README.md

 ### Input: Electricity price

-We're using [Tibber](https://tibber.com/se/invite/fb7a2cc5) and they have a great API for getting the current prices.
+We're using [Tibber](https://tibber.com/se/invite/fb7a2cc5) and they have a great API to get the current prices.

 ```json
 {